 Think about these questions:

-Is your life good or is it simply good enough?
+Is your life in recovery good or is it simply good enough?
 Are you happy with how you show up for your life?

 If you’re looking to figure out what your purpose is, there are plenty of experts to help you.
 That’s not my area of expertise.

 I’ll be open and candid about the glory as well as the challenges of being present to your life.
 I’ll be the first to tell you that some days are hard as hell.
 But you can be present to those days too.
 We’ll walk through them together.

-Here’s my truth: I want to help you balance life “out there” with the peace of your being, the part that resides “in here.”
+Here’s my truth: I want to help you balance your recovery life “out there” with the peace of your being, the part that resides “in here.”